fiznool/Recognizr/README.md

   Recognizr.browser; // -> Returns current browser: split into family and version Recognizr.scroll;  // -> Returns scrolling capability.
   Recognizr.animations; // -> Returns whether CSS3 animations are supported or not.
+  Recognizr.audio; // -> Returns whether the HTML5 audio element is supported or not.

 });
 ```